Xavtso/bankApp/README.md

 This banking application was created on the basis of working with arrays, almost all their methods are used.
-The app is not fully ready as the timer and dates do not work, but I will fix it soon.

 How to use?